mdtanveer801/MdTanveer-801/README.md

 I'm a passionate Data Science fresher with a strong foundation in machine learning, model deployment, and AI applications.
 My focus is on building real-world, end-to-end data solutions using tools like **Scikit-learn**, **XGBoost**, **TensorFlow**, **Streamlit**, and **Azure ML**.

-I’ve created and deployed multiple ML apps using **Streamlit**, and I’m actively exploring **MLOps tools like MLflow and Kubeflow** to scale models in production.
+I’ve created and deployed multiple ML apps using **Streamlit**, and I’m actively exploring **Data Analytics** to scale models in production.
 I enjoy blending technical skills with practical problem-solving to create useful, user-friendly solutions.

 ---